Is Networking Important?

 Lesson Overview

 It’s not what you know, but who you know.
-In this lesson, students will learn about the dos and don'ts of networking and the best ways to approach it.
+In this lesson, students will learn about the dos and don'ts of networking and the best ways to approach it effectively.
 The lesson features a video with three tips on how to socialize confidently and professionally at a networking event.
-Students will learn and practice the use of modal verbs and vocabulary related to this topic.
-This lesson includes plenty of engaging discussion activities and worksheets developed for adult and teenage learners.
+Students will learn and practice the use of modal verbs and related vocabulary.
+This lesson includes plenty of engaging discussion activities and worksheets developed for both adult and teenage learners, ensuring a dynamic and practical learning experience.

 Lesson Objectives